 Stoughton, MA 02072 US

-Offers performance improving components for blown film extrusion lines of all makes: automatic gauge control, manual gauge control air rings, digital IBC systems, oscillating hauloffs, continuous gravimetric blenders, film flattening annealer, special mono- and multilayer dies, bubble cages and others.
+Offers performance improving components for blown film extrusion lines of all makes: automatic gauge controls, manual gauge control air rings, digital IBC systems, oscillating hauloffs, continuous gravimetric blenders, film flattening annealer, special mono- and multilayer dies, bubble cages and others.

 Blown film towers may have been scarce, but there was no shortage of new technology aimed at helping to make extrusion processors more profitable.

 There won't be many blown-film lines running, but there is still much in the way of innovation going on in extrusion and compounding.